Lead Opinion

 “DEFENDANT’S PROPOSED INSTRUCTION # B

-"A witness who has been hypnotized does not automatically become incompetent as a witness because of the hypnosis.
-His testimony, if believed by the jury, may be sufficiently convincing to persuade the decision; even though not corroborated or supported by other evidence.
+“A witness who has been hypnotized does not automatically become incompetent as a witness because of the hypnosis.
+His testimony, if believed by the jury, may be sufficiently convincing tо persuade the decision; even though not corroborated or supported by other evidence.

-"However, the jury should keep in mind that such testimony is always to be received with caution and weighed with *154 great care.
+“However, the jury should keep in mind that such testimony is always to be received with caution and weighed with*154 great care.
 You should subject such testimony to careful examination in the light of all the other evidence in the case.
 You ought not to convict upon such testimony alone, unless after a careful examination of such testimony, you are satisfied beyond a reasonable doubt of its reliability.

 “Careful consideration must be given to the manner of the hypnosis in order to ascertain the testimony's reliability.
 You must assure yourselves that hypnotically enhanced testimony does not reflect suggested pseudo memories or fantasies that are accepted as real by the witness and hypnotist alike.”

-"DEFENDANT'S PROPOSED INSTRUCTION # H
+“DEFENDANT’S PROPOSED INSTRUCTION #H

-"One of the most important issues in this case is the identification of the Defendant as the perpetrator of the crime.
+“One of the most important issues in this case is the identification of the Defendant as the perpetrator of the crime.
 The State has the burden of proving identity, beyond a reasonable doubt.
 It is not essential that the witness himself be free from doubt as to the correctness of his statement.
 However, you, the jury, must be satisfied beyond a reasonable doubt of the accuracy of the identification of the Defendant before you convict him.
 If you are not convinced beyond a reasonable doubt that the Defendant was the person who committed the crime, you must find the Defendant not guilty.
+“Identification testimony is an expression of belief or impression by the witness.
+Its value depends on the opportunity the witness had to observe the offender at the time of the offense and to make a reliable identification later.”

 The court adequately advised the jury with respect to its prerogatives as to credibility and the burden of proof in other instructions.
 The proposed instructions by Prime are a skillful effort to induce the trial court to argue the case for the defense through its instructions.

 Our rule is that a court may refuse a requested instruction if it has been covered by other instructions, Benson v.
-State, 571 P.2d 595 (Wyo.
-1977).
-The court also properly may refuse instructions which are argumentative or unduly emphasize one aspect of the case.
-Evans v.
-State, 655 P.2d 1214 (Wyo.
-1982).
-We hold that these criteria were satisfied in this instance.
+State,

-So far as Prime's argument is concerned that these instructions set forth his theory of the case, we do not accept that invitation.
-Not every matter of trial strategy or tactics constitutes the theory of the defendant's case.
-We recognize that Prime's theory was that the testimony of the hypnotized witnesses was suspect and was not entitled to any moment in the deliberations of the jury.
-Nevertheless, that is simply Prime's theory with respect to this aspect of the evidence; we do not perceive that it was his theory of the case.
+So far as Prime’s argument is concerned that these instructions set forth his theory of the case, we do not accept that invitation.
+Not every matter of trial strategy or tactics constitutes the theory of the defendant’s cáse.
+We recognize that Prime’s theory wаs that the testimony of the hypnotized witnesses was suspect and was not entitled to any moment in the deliberations of the jury.
+Nevertheless, that is simply Prime’s theory with respect to this aspect of the evidence; we do not perceive that it was his theory of the case.
 His theory of the case was that someone else, not Prime, committed this robbery.
 We eschew a rule that every instruction offered by a defendant must be given if he characterizes it as incorporating his theory of the case.

 We hold that there was no prejudicial error with respect to any of the matters complained of by Prime.
 The judgment and sentence of the district court is affirmed.